Halloween Houses that Offer Spook, Without the Scare

-Known for their massive inflatable holiday displays at Christmas, HolidayHouse5777 does not disappoint for Halloween.
-Get out of the car and take a stroll through nearly 100 Halloween inflatables.
-The display runs daily from 5:00 PM – 9:00 PM starting on October 15 but is heavily dependent on weather conditions (follow their Facebook page for updates).
+Known for their massive inflatable holiday displays at Christmas, HolidayHouse5777 does not disappoint as a Halloween house.
+Visitors are welcome to get out of the car and take a stroll through nearly 100 Halloween inflatables.

 Iowa Ave, Portage, MI 49024